Yichuans/presentation/gland-2016.md

 ## future beyond pretty pictures
 <!-- .slide: data-background="#A45209" -->
 note: as it stands only visuals - immense opportunity and potential to better visualise but also analyse in the cloud.
+1) change of NDVI, vegetation index overtime <br>
+2) give you land cover classification on the fly, dynamically (GEE) - tell you also what they are and how they change

 ## demo
 <!-- .slide: data-background="#A45209" -->